skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **version** *(string)* - Default: *'1.93'*

-  This argument determines version of TeraChem program.
+  This argument determines the version of TeraChem.
-  PyUNIxMD is currently based on 1.93 and 1.99 versions of TeraChem program.
+  PyUNIxMD is currently based on version 1.93 and 1.99 of TeraChem.